-For questions about this program, contact Kevin Reigh, Creative Communities Program Manager
+For questions about this program, contact Kevin Reigh, Senior Manager, Arts Discipline Programs

 Toronto Arts Council provides funding support to outstanding artists and arts organizations that contribute to the cultural life of the City of Toronto.
 TAC is committed to artistic excellence, innovation, and accessibility, and supports a wide spectrum of artistic endeavour and a range of activity that makes the City of Toronto one of the leading cultural centres in Canada.
 Through its support, TAC cultivates a richer engagement between artists and audiences and reflects the City of Toronto through the diversity of artists, arts communities and audiences that it serves.

-The Creative Communities Program provides Annual Operating support to non-profit Toronto arts organizations (both incorporated and unincorporated) engaged on an ongoing basis in creative communities.
+The Creative Communities Program provides Annual Operating support to non-profit Toronto arts organizations (both incorporated and unincorporated) engaged on an ongoing basis in work that enables public participation in arts and culture.
 Funding through this program supports both operations and programming.
-The City of Toronto provides the funding for this program through its Community Partnership and Investment Program.
+The City of Toronto supports this program through a funding allocation approved annually by Toronto City Council.